AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 {sample}BCT\_PieDonutChart\_11{sample}

-THe line that joins a label with a slice od the pie is called connector.
+The line that joins the label with the slice of the pie is called connector.
 You can tune connectors visual appearance using {api:anychart.charts.Pie#connectorStroke}**.connectorStroke()**{api} method.

 ```
   chart.connectorStroke(